About This Chapter

 9. 17th Amendment: Lesson for Kids

-This lesson talks about the 17th Amendment to the United States Constitution, which changed the way United States senators are elected.
+In this lesson, we'll discuss the 17th Amendment to the United States Constitution, which changed the way United States senators are elected.
 Find out what this amendment does and why it was necessary.

 10. 9th Amendment Meaning: Lesson for Kids